-Social innovation involves all solutions created to engage groups and individuals who may experience a distance from labor market and business opportunities.
+Social innovation involves all solutions created to engage groups and individuals who may experience a distance from the labor market and business opportunities.
 Women, for example, make up for about half the world’s population.
-They own about 35% of all businesses, but earn less than 1% of the money spent on vendors by large corporations and governments.
+They own about 35 percent of all businesses, but earn less than 1 percent of the money spent on vendors by large corporations and governments.

 Ethnic minorities, lesbian, gay, bisexual and transgender (LGBT) persons, as well as veterans, persons with disabilities and immigrants face similar problems.
 They are excluded from or have limited access to opportunities.
 Governments and companies are unable to make use of their talents.
 Unfortunately, this lack of supplier inclusion & diversity holds true for high and lower income countries alike.